 Last year I visited Edinburgh in the wintertime to attend the Hogmanay year-end celebrations, however, as I walked around the city on my first day there, I couldn’t help thinking of another popular celebration: Halloween.

 There’s something about this city that lends itself well to spooky tales and ghoulish characters, and as I soon learned, I wouldn’t have to let my imagination run too wild.

 Edinburgh does have a bit of a dark history – one that includes hauntings, grave robbers, and even a bit of wizardry!
-Over the course of my visit I got to experience a few of these, and with Halloween just around the corner I thought I’d share a different side of Edinburgh.
+Over the course of my visit I got to experience a few of these, and with Halloween just around the corner I thought I’d share a different side of Edinburgh, Scotland.